 - 1. Identify barriers influencing inappropriate antibiotic use in primary care and long-term care settings - 2.
 Explain consequences of antibiotic overuse and key family physician roles to influence practice change - 3.
-Integrate point of care evidence-based tools to engage patients in dialogue supporting antimicrobial stewardship
+Integrate point of care evidence-based tools to engage patients in dialogue supporting antimicrobial stewardship in primary care.

-Choosing Wisely Canada (CWC) is a national organization to help clinicians and patients engage in conversations about reducing unnecessary tests and treatments to support effective care choices.
-Over the past two years, CWC has partnered with the College of Family Physicians of Canada (CFPC) to advance a campaign focusing on antibiotic overuse in primary care.
 Medication overuse is particularly challenging in the community setting, where 92% of all antibiotics in Canada are prescribed.
 Two major contributors include unnecessary antibiotic prescriptions for outpatients presenting with viral respiratory tract infections, as well as asymptomatic bacteriuria in residents of long-term care facilities.
 In partnership with the Public Health Agency of Canada, the 'Using Antibiotics Wisely' campaign was created to integrate evidence-based approaches into practice that support principles of appropriate prescribing to reduce antibiotic resistance and adverse events.
 Studies have shown that patients presenting to their primary care providers want information about their diagnosis and symptom management, which may not necessarily include antibiotics.
 The 'Using Antibiotics Wisely' campaign tools can help educate patients about antimicrobial stewardship, while supporting practice changes for providers around antibiotic overuse.
 Given that family physicians account for 65% of all antibiotic prescriptions dispensed by community pharmacies in Canada, this presentation will focus on the development and dissemination of peer reviewed practice statements and evidence-informed tools, related to the campaign, to support change in practice and help providers play a more significant role in appropriate prescribing.
 These were co-developed by interprofessional stakeholders after an extensive review of barriers and enablers in existing clinical practice.
 Resources to enhance patient education and engagement will also be shared.
-Implementation strategies and metrics, including the use of social media, live webinars, and website downloads, along with guality improvement initiatives will also be discussed.
+Implementation strategies and metrics, including the use of social media, live webinars, and website downloads, along with quality improvement initiatives will also be discussed.